 Rather than carrying multiple computing devices and having to utilize in-station office desktops — each with a different user interface and experience, applications and stored data, and upgrade and maintenance cycle — the DeX platform empowers public safety to complete all operational computing functions using a single powerful smart phone in a true mobile-first environment.

 The Public Safety Network was recently commissioned by Samsung to undertake a case study comparing the cost of a mobile-first approach utilizing Samsung DeX with traditional public safety communications and in-vehicle computing technology.
 Our analysis, which modeled an agency with approximately 1,800 personnel, demonstrated that in transitioning to a DeX solution, the agency could expect to realize savings of more than 20 percent in total costs over a three-year period.

 Taking this mobile-first approach benefits users by providing a single device that unifies workflows and computing experiences.
 First responders are one of the most mobile workforces and rely on their mobile devices to work anytime, anywhere to maximize their time spent in the field, providing assistance and lifesaving interventions as quickly as possible when emergencies occur.

 Imagine being able to communicate, collect evidence, issue citations, complete and submit reports, all from the vehicle, enabling public safety to remain in the field, visible, accessible and ready to protect communities.
 That future is here, and companies like Samsung are providing these new capabilities to the public safety community in a true mobile-first fashion and with pricing that is affordable and allows for true scalability.
 Now that’s a win-win.

-To learn about the economic and operational benefits of mobile-first solutions like Samsung DeX for public safety, check out our new white paper, “Bringing Mobile First to Public Safety.”
+Learn more about the economic and operational benefits of mobile-first solutions like Samsung DeX for public safety in our free white paper, “Bringing Mobile First to Public Safety.”